int128/kubelogin/README.md

   -h, --help        Show this help message
 ```

-This supports the following `auth-provider` keys in kubeconfig.
+This supports the following keys of `auth-provider` in kubeconfig.
 See also [kubectl authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#using-kubectl).

 Key | Direction | Value